hnky/Workshop-AI-Pre/README.md

 # Build your own AI powered robot

 Welcome to the AI workshop and nice you might be joining!
+Please take a minute to read this document, it will make you workshop day way more fun!

 During this workshop we have 2 paths you can follow.
 Both have pre-requirements!

-## Option 1 - Use our IoT kit (Preferred)**
+## Option 1 - Use our IoT kit (Preferred)
 You can use our IoT kit during the workshop, I have 25 with me.
 You might up ending sharing with someone else or the workshop is full.
 Make sure you have taken the time to meet the pre-requirements.

 *Please install everything on your laptop before the workshop, WiFi might be very slow.*